-(6) Except for the High Jump and Pole Vault, no athlete shall have more than one trial recorded in any one round of trials of the competition.

-In all Field Events, except for the High Jump and Pole Vault, where there are more than eight athletes, each athlete shall be allowed three trials and the eight athletes with the best valid performances shall be allowed three additional trials.
+Except for the High Jump and Pole Vault, no athlete shall have more than one trial recorded in any one round of trials of the competition.
+In all Field Events, except for the High Jump and Pole Vault, where there are more than eight athletes, each athlete shall be allowed three trials and the eight athletes with the best valid performances shall be allowed three additional trials, unless the applicable regulations provide otherwise.

 In the case of the last qualifying place, if two or more athletes have the same best performances, Rule 180.22 shall be applied.
-If it is thus determined that there has been a tie, the tying athletes shall be allowed three additional trials.
+If it is thus determined that there has been a tie, the tying athletes shall be allowed any additional trials, permitted by the applicable regulations.

-Where there are eight athletes or fewer, each athlete shall be allowed six trials.
+Where there are eight athletes or fewer, each athlete shall be allowed six trials, unless the applicable regulations provide otherwise.
 If more than one fail to achieve a valid trial during the first three rounds of trials, such athletes shall compete in subsequent rounds of trials before those with valid trials, in the same relative order according to the original draw.